“Depending on what they are, our habits will either make us or break us. We become what we repeatedly do.” ―Sean Covey

 Ugh, it was intense.
 And frankly, I was still none the wiser.
 Google had told me to do ALL THE THINGS first, so what was a girl to do?

 Well, I chose to get help as it happens.
 I went and got myself a coach - someone who could chat to me about my specific circumstances, goals and skills.
 Someone who could help to take me out of frozen indecision and move me into action.

-Now, I'm not saying a coach has to be the answer for you - but what I am saying is, don't let indecision keep YOU frozen.
+Now, I'm not saying a coach has to be the answer for you (although if you're leaning that way, let's chat!) - but what I am saying is, don't let indecision keep YOU frozen.

 Honestly, 90% of the time you'll look back at the decision you were struggling with and realise it was completely inconsequential.

 Please don't waste a month of your time because you can't decide if your logo should be a picture of a tree or a picture of a cat.

 Please don't waste a month of your time because you can't decide if you should be focusing on Facebook or Twitter.

 Please don't waste a month of your time because you can't decide if your business should be called 'Hats are Us' or 'Hats!
 Hats!
 Hats!'